 - Incorporated a hammer release delay device

-- Barrel is now pressed and pinned to receiver
+- Barrel is now pressed and pinned to the receiver

 The AKM is also the most widely used AK variant in history.
 It spawned a ridiculous number of other variants from it, probably over 40 in total around the world.
-The gun has been used in every continent, and is widely deployed in previously-declared Warsaw Pact countries.
+The gun has been used on every continent and is widely deployed in previously declared Warsaw Pact countries.

 Here’s the traditional AKM: